 2 quarts (about 8 cups) concord grapes, cleaned and removed from stems

 4 -4.5 cups sugar

 Add grapes, sugar and lemon juice to a medium saucepan mash the grapes to release some of the juices.
 Bring to a boil on high heat, when it comes to a rolling boil reduce heat to medium and let simmer uncovered for about an 1-1 1/2 hours.
 You will notice it is thickening and it will coat your spoon.
 Drop some of the jam onto a saucer and if it thickens it’s ready.

 While the grapes are simmering sterilize your jars and lids, let them boil for 15 minutes, remove to a clean tea towel to dry.
 When the grapes have finished cooking take a large non reactive bowl, I used an 8 cup heatproof glass measuring cup place a sieve on top and carefully pour the grapes into it.
 Stir it so that the liquid drips into the bowl, stir constantly and scrape the bottom of the sieve from time to time.

 All you want left is the skin and seeds, push the pulp through, there will be very little left in the sieve.

-Place the liquid back in the saucepan and simmer on medium for a couple of more minutes, just to so its hot.
+Place the liquid back in the saucepan and simmer on medium for about 15 minutes.
 Pour into sterilized jars, screw lids on tightly and let sit until it reaches room temperature.
 You then refrigerate overnight or several days.
 It will become very thick and jam like.